Overturning Roe sends approval of U.S. Supreme Court plummeting, Marquette poll finds - NewsBreak

 “Partisan differences are larger than they used to be,” Franklin said.
 In the July 2021 survey, when 60% approved and 40% disapproved, “there was very little partisan difference.”

-Wisconsin Examiner, like the Arkansas Advocate , is part of States Newsroom, a network of news bureaus supported by grants and a coalition of donors as a 501c(3) public charity.
+The Wisconsin Examiner, like the Idaho Capital Sun, is part of States Newsroom, a network of news bureaus supported by grants and a coalition of donors as a 501c(3) public charity.
 Wisconsin Examiner maintains editorial independence.
 Contact Editor Ruth Conniff for questions: info@wisconsinexaminer.com .
 Follow Wisconsin Examiner on Facebook and Twitter .

-The post Overturning Roe sends approval of U.S. Supreme Court plummeting, Marquette poll finds appeared first on Arkansas Advocate .
+The post Overturning Roe sends approval of U.S. Supreme Court plummeting, Marquette poll finds appeared first on Idaho Capital Sun .